A Journey of Seeking Pressure and Forces in the Nucleon: MCDs and Pressure/Forces in Quantum Systems

 In this section, we focus on the MCDs and their physical effects in various quantum systems.
 Unlike statistical systems in which thermal averages naturally generate the concept of pressure, quantum averages are facilitated with probability amplitudes and generally exhibit ordered kinetic momentum flow due to wave-mechanical properties, thereby the concept of pressure-volume work does not naturally arise.
 Instead, the energies of such systems show more complicated dependency on the geometry of the volumes.
-Through analyzing the divergences of MCDs, one can still identify the forces and pressures, including those at the boundaries.

-We also investigate other interacting quantum systems, such as the hydrogen atom (H-atom) and the Thomas-Fermi model for large atoms.
+We also investigate interacting quantum systems, such as the hydrogen atom (H-atom) and the Thomas-Fermi model for large atoms.
 Apart from the kinetic MCD associated with particle motions, the interaction MCDs are from long-range Coulomb forces.
 Here our conclusions about MCDs in classical electromagnetism still apply.
-Namely, the interaction MCDs are not directly surface forces, but their divergences do give rise to the force density.
+Namely, the interaction MCDs are in general not interpretable as pressure and not directly surface forces, and only their divergences give rise to the force density.
 Moreover, not all terms in the interaction MCDs have force effects---the MCDs associated with the self electric fields do not have mechanical effects.

-The systems with a large number of bosons occupying the same single-particle quantum wave function are particularly interesting.
+Systems with a large number of bosons occupying the same single-particle quantum wave function are particularly interesting.
 This Bose-Einstein condensate can be described by a classical (complex scalar) field theory.
 When non-linear local field interactions are present, one finds that it describes short-range interactions between bosons.
-We then can recover the concept of mechanical stress tensor in this system.
+We then can recover the interaction MCD as a mechanical stress tensor in this system.

-Translational and rotational symmetries are restored in media containing large number of identical fermions, governed by quantum statistics.
+Isotropy is restored in media containing large number of identical fermions, governed by quantum statistics.
 High-density fermionic gases homogenize and isotropize the ordered flow by occupying numerous higher-energy single-particle states, thereby recovering the concept of pressure-volume work.
+This is the case for nuclear matter or a large nucleus where the short-range interactions also mean the interaction pressure is a contact surface force.